Top 10 Attractions in Colorado Springs 2026 Travel Guide + Must-See Spots

 6. Manitou Cliff Dwellings

-Explore historic cliff dwellings and learn about Native American culture and history.
+Explore historic cliff dwellings and learn about our Pikes Peak region’s Native American culture and history.
 The Manitou Cliff Dwellings Preserve is comprised of stones gathered from a collection of twenty-five mesa top dwellings located on private farmland a few miles northeast of McElmo Canyon, near Dolores Colorado.
 These dwellings were partially buried and scattered amongst farming fields.
 In the early 1900’s these structures were slated to be bulldozed over to create additional farmland for the existing farmers in the area and the dwelling stones were to be used to line the irrigation ditches.
+While not originally built in the area, the museum provides a glimpse into our rich Native American history. *Reservations not needed

 7. Seven Falls

 A beautiful series of waterfalls tucked inside a canyon—one of the most scenic spots in Colorado Springs.
-The Park” is along a paved road from the Park entry gate to the base of the Falls.
+The Seven Falls are at the end of a paved road from the entry gate to the base of the Falls.
 This walk is at a mild incline running through South Cheyenne Canyon and the “Pillars of Hercules”.
-Small trails lead alongside the road providing access to the creek that flows downstream from the Falls. *Advance Reservations Recommended
+Small trails lead alongside the road providing access to the creek that flows downstream from the Falls.
+224 steps lead to the top of the Falls for an amazing view, but not for the faint of heart.
+Privately owned by The Broadmoor, advance tickets and time reservations are required and a shuttle runs throughout the day as no parking is provided onsite. *Advance Reservations Required

 8. Red Rock Canyon Open Space